nepalez/merchant-rs/src/types/payment_methods/crypto_payment.md

 ## Overview

 Customer sends cryptocurrency directly from their wallet to a gateway-generated deposit address.
 Payment is settled on-chain through blockchain network confirmation.
 Transaction is irreversible once confirmed on the blockchain (typically 1-6 block confirmations depending on network and amount).
-Gateway monitors blockchain for incoming transactions and confirms payment asynchronously via webhook.
+Gateway monitors the blockchain for incoming transactions and confirms payment asynchronously via webhook.

 ## When to Use